-Sylvie’s Love is a slow burn romance that takes you back to the classics of the golden age of Hollywood.
-The old-fashioned approach lavishes in the period-accurate fashion and music.
+Sylvie’s Love is a slow-burn romance that takes you back to the classics of the golden age of Hollywood.
+The old-fashioned approach lavishes in period-accurate fashion and music.
 The film is a sweet celebration of Black love and the true brilliance of Tessa Thompson’s charismatic presence.

 Eugene Ashe wrote and directed a film that could easily fit into the era of romances made famous by the classic age of Hollywood.
-Impossibly beautiful people who fall madly in love and are meant to be, but are separated by one inconvenience or another.
-The tale is a simple one, but with the barrage of romances with a twist that has dominated our screens for the better half of the 20th century, it is a refreshing take and intoxicating to watch.
+Impossibly beautiful people who fall madly in love and are meant to be but are separated by one inconvenience or another.
+The tale is simple, but with the barrage of romances with a twist that has dominated our screens for the better half of the 20th century, it is a refreshing take and intoxicating to watch.

 Asomugha makes quite the impression as a somewhat newbie to the acting world.
-He blends well into the easy-breezy vibe that permeates the air in the mid to late 60s.
-As a saxophone player and a lover of jazz, Robert has a very soothing and assured presence.
+He blends nicely into the easy-breezy vibe that permeates the air in the mid to late 60s.
+As a saxophone player and a jazz lover, Robert has a very soothing and assured presence.
 He has a timeless quality that fits neatly with the characters Sidney Poitier made famous in his heyday and has been replicated many times since by numerous great Black actors.
-Asomugha imbues Robert with a sensitivity that is not often seen in Black romantic leads, a tenderness that makes him impossible to ignore.
-It is that softness paired with Thompson’s robust portrayal of Sylvie that makes the two truly dazzle on screen.
+Asomugha imbues Robert with a sensitivity not often seen in Black romantic leads, a tenderness that makes him impossible to ignore.
+That softness, paired with Thompson’s robust portrayal of Sylvie makes the two truly dazzle on screen.

 However, the true beacon of the film is Tessa Thompson.
-Her radiance is unparalleled and she so beautifully captures the quiet passion that simmers beneath the polite veneer many women of this era had to maintain.
-Obviously ambitious and determined to make her own choices, Sylvie is the classic avatar for women who aim to please their families and loved ones, but always have an eye open to new opportunities.
-There is a sadness that follows as she must carry on pretending, but Thompson gives Sylvie a vibrant aura that never falls into a downright depressing heroine.
+Her radiance is unparalleled, and she beautifully captures the quiet passion that simmers beneath the polite veneer many women of this era had to maintain.
+Obviously ambitious and determined to make her own choices, Sylvie is the classic avatar for women who aim to please their families and loved ones but always have an eye open to new opportunities.
+A sadness follows as she must carry on pretending, but Thompson gives Sylvie a vibrant aura that never falls into a downright depressing heroine.
 It also goes without saying that Thompson’s look fits so perfectly for this era that she could easily be transported to the past and stand alongside the likes of Diahann Carroll, Dorothy Dandridge and Eartha Kitt.
-Sidenote: Thompson should totally play Eartha Kitt in a biopic, the people (me) demand it.
+Sidenote: Thompson should totally play Eartha Kitt in a biopic; the people (me) demand it.

-Sylvie’s Love is available to stream Prime Video December 23, 2020
+Sylvie’s Love is available to stream on Prime Video December 23, 2020